AnirudhDaya/fastapi-deploy/README.md

 4. Builds and starts Docker containers
 5. Performs cleanup

+### Production Deployment (Optional)

+When enabled, the production deployment workflow:

+1. Performs standard deployment to test environment
+2. Creates or updates a production branch
+3. Generates a Pull Request with domain and port changes for production
+4. When merged, deploys to production environment

+This creates a proper CI/CD pipeline with test-to-production promotion via PR review.

 ## Requirements

 - Python 3.8+
 - A FastAPI application
 - A GitHub repository
-- A GitHub Personal Access Token with repo scope
+- A GitHub Personal Access Token with repo and workflow scopes
 - A server with SSH access and Docker installed
+- Traefik running on your server (for routing)

 ## License